top of page

 Open Coil springs

 We have 4 display beds with "open coil" or "traditional" steel springs.
-These are fine for one occupant, and they step up in quality (and price) from £70 to £175 for a 3 foot single mattress.
-Our most popular is the Orchid at £145 for a single.
+These are fine for one occupant.

 Pocket Springs

-We have 5 pocket sprung display beds.
+We have 7 pocket sprung display beds to try.
 The reason for having pocket springs is that when your partner moves in bed, the springs under them each move individually and don't tug on their neighbouring springs.
 The net effect is, you don't roll together or bounce the whole bed about, or at least not nearly so much as with traditional springs.
 This is a big plus, and probably the biggest single feature to get a better sleep.
 (The other plus to pocket springs is they have a longer life so are better value for money.)
-So for two users go for pocket sprung.
+So, with two occupants, go for pocket sprung.

 Memory Foam

 Memory Foam, also known as visco elastic foam, was developed by NASA and softens as it warms up in reaction to your body heat, moulding to your body shape.
 Some people love it, especially if they have back problems.
-Others say it feels too hot.
+Others say it feels too hot, as it tends to trap moisture as you perspire, leading to a clammy feeling.

 One solution to the "too hot" issue is to have a Dual Season mattress with memory foam on one side.
 In winter the memory foam side keeps you snug.
 For the hot summer nights, turn the mattress over and you have a normal 1000PS mattress side.